kumaradityag/barebones-llm-chat/README.md

 corporation you are at probably won't allow you to have such a port, probably), and point the chatbot to the IP and port that you are using.

+If you go with this option, you might need to uncomment the websocket found in `index.html`

 # What LLMs are supported?

 Only `Molmo` lol.
 But the class it uses (`molmo_bot.py`) is very generic so it should be easy to add new LLMs, if need to.
 PR's welcome.

+# Is this secure?
+Does it support HTTPS?
+Is this usable in production?

+No

+# Why this instead of Gradio/some other thing?

+This allows very low level control of the LLM, all in non-obfuscated code.
+So it's ideal for research.

+If you need to do special stuff with your model, or if you want to add a weird API with multimodality or whatever, then you might want to use this.